Sai Kung Town: Name

-The name Sai Kung (西貢) first appeared in Western publications dating back to the early 1900s, but the settlement was at that time only described as "the village of Sai Kung".
-Sai Kung also probably first appeared on the map of the Xin'an County, made by Simeone Volonteri in 1866.
-The origins of the name Sai Kung are unknown.
-Moreover, there are criticisms of the accuracy of Volonteri's map in general, particularly as regards specific place names, such as Green Hill, which historically known as Tuen Mun Hill.
+The name Sai Kung (西貢) first appeared in Western publications dating back to the early 1900s, but the settlement was, at the time, described only as "the village of Sai Kung".
+Sai Kung also probably first appeared on a map of Xin'an County, made by Simeone Volonteri, in 1866.
+The origins of the name Sai Kung are relatively unknown.
+Moreover, the accuracy of Volonteri's map, in general, has been criticised, particularly regarding specific place names—such as Green Hill, which, historically, was known as Tuen Mun Hill.